Resources

 - Klaviyo

 - An email and SMS marketing platform used primarily by e-commerce brands on Shopify.
 DEM builds Klaviyo flows (welcome, abandoned cart, post-purchase, win-back) and custom segments driven by purchase history and behavioural data.
+Learn more .

 - LCP (Largest Contentful Paint)

 - A Core Web Vital measuring when the largest above-the-fold element finishes rendering.
 Good ≤ 2.5s, Needs Improvement 2.5–4s, Poor > 4s.
-Usually improved by CDN caching, image optimization, font preloading, and reducing render-blocking resources.
+Usually improved by CDN caching, image optimization, font preloading, and removing render-blocking resources.

 - llms.txt